General Americana Catalog

 Magnificent Color Map of New England

 G1-586.
-[MAP] MAP OF NEW ENGLAND, from Walling & Gray's OFFICIAL TOPOGRAPHICAL ATLAS OF MASSACHUSETTS, published, 1871.
+[MAP] MAP OF NEW ENGLAND, from Walling & Gray's OFFICIAL TOPOGRAPHICAL ATLAS OF MASSACHUSETTS, 1871.
 [Singlesheet, large folio size, published at Boston, Mass., by Stedman, Brown and Lyon]

 HAND-COLORED DOUBLEPAGE MAP, 17" x 30".
 A choice example of 19th century mapmaker's art, from the noted Mass.
 Atlas, this perfect display map retains its original brilliant hand-coloring, with each county in the six-state region carefully delineated in a finely engraved plate.
 Inset of Boston shows a much different topography than today's, before extensive landfilling.
 Dated in the plate, per photo below.